-Confession: I’ve had a copy of German For Dummies All-In-One on my shelf since… well, as long as I can remember, pretty much.
+Confession: I’ve had a copy of German For Dummies All-In-One on my shelf since… well, as long as I can remember.
 I always thought that German was a fascinating language, where even the most benign sentences sound fierce and powerful.
 And yet, I don’t think I’ve ever made it past the introduction of this guide for dummies – it literally could not be easier, and I still haven’t stuck with it.
 Of all the books I’d live by for a year, this is the one I most hope to get to someday.
 The science on the benefits of learning a second language is a lock but, more than anything, now I’m motivated by embarrassment that it’s taken me so damn long to get around to it.

 The Life Changing Magic Of Tidying Up by Marie Kondo